How to Unlock an SD Card and Use It Again (3 Proven Methods)

 Incorrect readings can be a sign of corruption, a logical form of damage that can affect the performance of your SD card.
 If this is the case, you should stop using it immediately and recover data from your SD card while you have the chance.
 It could also be that an SD card password lock has been enabled using a mobile device or application.
 In which case, you should unlock it using the password.

 Just as you can unlock an SD card using Windows, you can do the same on Mac using similar steps.
-Follow the below steps to unlock a memory card on Mac.
+Follow the steps below to unlock a memory card on Mac that is showing signs of corruption or errors.

 1. Connect the SD card to your Mac using a card reader or by inserting it into a SD card slot.